likoyan727/Task-List/CodingStandards.md

          print(var_one)
       )
-  -one empty line separating functions or other related blocks of code -leave comments above functions describing their function
+  -one empty line separating functions or other related blocks of code -leave comments above functions and classes describing their purpose and functionality

 4. Pull Requests
   -All changes must be committed to a separate branch before merging with main